 |Nicolas Martinez Summit:||5002m|

-The Tungurahua name comes from two kichwa words "tungur" (throat) and "rauray" (burning).
-It is a stratovolcano whose almost perfect cone rises from the city of Baños at 1820m to the elevation of its maximum summit at 5020m.
-This 3200 meters probably makes it the most prominent volcanic cone in Ecuador.
-Its base diameter is about 7.5 km and the crater 550 meters, its average slope about 35 degrees.
+The Tungurahua name comes from the two kichwa words "tungur" (throat) and "rauray" (burning).
+It's an active stratum volcano whose almost perfect cone rises from the city of Baños at 1820m to the elevation of its highest summit at 5037m.
+This elevation of 3,200 meters makes it probably the most prominent volcanic cone in Ecuador.
+The diameter at its base is approximately 14 km and at the crater 550 meters, the average slope is about 35 degrees.
 It had still glaciers on its summit until a few years ago, which today have left ice fields and loose rocks.
 It remained practically closed to tourism since 1999 due to the intense volcanic activity, the eruptions were very common and people used to join to see them from the viewpoints around Baños, a city which had to be sometimes evacuated to avoid any major setback.
 As of 2017, its activity began to decline and once again the access was allowed for tourists hiking to the refuge and the summit.

 National Park: Parque Nacional Sangay

 Eastern Cordillera; 8.6 kilometers in a straight line southwest of Baños, Tungurahua province.

 1) Normal Route Baños: You can get to Baños from Ambato or from Riobamba, these two roads are paved and join a little before crossing the "Puente de las Juntas" bridge over the Chambo river, a few kilometers beyond the bridge is the town of Baños.
 When arriving at Baños, on the right side (south) there is a paved and well signposted road that goes up to the Pondoa little town.
 The entrance guard to the Sangay National Park is a little further up from Pondoa, where the trek to the Tungurahua refuge begins.

 - Normally the city of Quito, Baños, Ambato or Riobamba is taken as a starting point.